The John Thackray Medal

 Nominations must indicate the item and the producer to be nominated and include the name and contact details of the person submitting the nomination.
 Please include a brief statement on the nature of the significant achievement involved and describe how the Prize Committee can obtain supporting evidence, such as publication details or photographs of exhibitions, etc. The Committee may ask for the loan of such evidence to support the Committee in its discussions.

-(a) Individuals, teams, project groups and/or organisations and institutions demonstrating significant achievement in the previous three years in the field of the history and/or bibliography of natural history may be awarded the John Thackray Medal.
+- (a) Individuals or groups of individuals demonstrating significant achievement in the previous three years in the field of the history and/or bibliography of natural history may be awarded the John Thackray Medal.

-(b) Significant achievement may be recognised by the completion of a major piece of work or research (e.g. the cataloguing of an archive collection); the making available of collections and/or information in new and novel ways; a publication; an exhibition, etc.
+- (b) Significant achievement may be recognised by the completion of a major piece of critical research or scholarship.

-(d) All the nominations will be reviewed by a Committee appointed by the Council of the Society.
-The decision of Council as to the recipient of the award is final.
+- (d) All the nominations (which may include self-nominations) will be reviewed by a Committee appointed by the Council of the Society.
+The decision of the Council as to the recipient of the award is final.

-(e) The award of the John Thackray Medal should take place at a General Meeting of the Society.
+- (e) The award of the John Thackray Medal shall take place at a General Meeting of the Society.
 All awards of this medal shall be reported to the membership in a timely fashion.

 John Thackray Medal Winners

-2009: Charlie Jarvis for his publication Order out of chaos: Linnaean plant names and their types.
+- 2009: Charlie Jarvis for his publication Order out of chaos: Linnaean plant names and their types.
+(Linnean Society of London, 2007)

-2005: David E. Allen and Gabrielle Hatfield for their book Medicinal plants in folk tradition: an ethnobotany of Britain and Ireland.
-(Cambridge: Timber Press.
-2004).
+- 2005: David E. Allen and Gabrielle Hatfield for their book Medicinal plants in folk tradition: an ethnobotany of Britain and Ireland.
+(Timber Press, 2004).